anuragsoni/routes/index.md

 The goal is to have a easy to use portable library with reasonable performance [See benchmark folder](https://github.com/anuragsoni/routes/tree/master/bench).

-Users can create a list of routes, and handler function to work on the extracted entities using the combinators provided by the library.
-To perform URL matching one would just need to forward the URL's path and query to the matcher.

 ## Installation

 ###### To use the version published on opam: